-Advanced Placement Statistics is a course based on content established by the College Board.
-The purpose of this course is to introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
-Students are exposed to four broad conceptual themes.
-The themes include (1) Exploring Data: Describing patterns and departures from patterns, (2) Sampling and Experimentation: Planning and conducting a study, (3) Anticipating Patterns: Exploring random phenomena using probability and simulation, and (4) Statistical Inference: Estimating population parameters and testing hypotheses.
-Students should be aware that this is a college level course and students that make satisfactory scores on the College Board Placement Test in the spring may earn college credit.
+Grade Level: 11-12 Advanced Placement Statistics is a course based on content established by the College Course #: 2570 Board.
+The purpose of this course is to introduce students to the major concepts and tools Length: Full Year for collecting, analyzing, and drawing conclusions from data.
+Students are exposed to four Credit(s): Two broad conceptual themes.
+The themes include (1) Exploring Data: Describing patterns and Diploma: General, Core 40, departures from patterns, (2) Sampling and Experimentation: Planning and conducting a Academic Honors, Technical study, (3) Anticipating Patterns: Exploring random phenomena using probability and Honors simulation, and (4) Statistical Inference: Estimating population parameters and testing hypotheses.
+Students should be aware that this is a college level course and students that make satisfactory scores on the College Board Placement Test in the spring may earn Prerequisite: Pre-AP Algebra 2 college credit.
+Qualifies as a quantitative reasoning course